dvollrath/StudyGuide/ideas/proddynamic.md

 No matter where you start, the system pushes you back to the point where the two lines cross, and where $g_A = g_R \times \lambda/(1-\phi)$, which is the BGP growth rate of productivity.
 This says that the productivity growth rate is *stable*.

-For a different way of seeing what is going on, you can also try this [Google Sheet](https://docs.google.com/spreadsheets/d/1R8ylxtlmh73TpqXpIfKY5Ah4eXIg8yKkrxvDYE-boJg/edit?usp=sharing) which lays out the dynamics of productivity period by period.
+For a different way of seeing what is going on, you can also try this [spreadsheet](proddynamic.xlsx) which lays out the dynamics of productivity period by period.
 You can adjust the parameters and initial values of R and A to see how productivity growth evolves over time.

 There are a lot of parameters involved here, but the most important one for this result turns out the be $\phi$.
 Using the GeoGebra screen, try pushing the value of $\phi$ all the way to one.
 What happens?
 The horizontal line for $g_R \times \lambda/(1-\phi)$ disappears.
 Why?
 Because the denominator ($1-\phi$) goes to zero, meaning the whole term blows up to infinity.
 In other words, if $\phi$ goes to one (or was higher than one) then the BGP growth rate of productivity would be...infinity.
 Needless to say, this doesn't make a whole lot of sense.